How to Fix E09 error — heater fault on Bosch SHPM88Z75N

 Common Symptoms & Causes

-The following symptoms typically appear when your Bosch SHPM88Z75N is experiencing an E09 heater fault.
+Here are the symptoms you might notice when your Bosch SHPM88Z75N is throwing an E09 heater fault.

 • The dishwasher display shows the E09 error code mid-cycle or at startup